Michael Pacher

-Early life
+Early life and influences

-Though Pacher's exact date of birth is not certain, he was born c.
-1435 near Brixen on the southern slopes of the Alps in the County of Tyrol.
+Pacher was born around 1435 near Brixen on the southern slopes of the Alps in the County of Tyrol.
 Little is known of his training.
 His earliest recorded work is an altarpiece that was dated 1465 and signed, but which is now lost.
 Pacher visited Padua in northern Italy, where he became heavily influenced by the modern fresco work of Andrea Mantegna.
 Mantegna was considered the renowned master of perspective, whose stunning, low-set standpoint spatial compositions were important to the development of Pacher's own style.
 Pacher's Italian influences set him apart from most German artists of the time.

+Career

-By 1467 Pacher was a distinguished artist and sculptor in Bruneck, twenty-five miles east of Brixen in the Puster Valley, where he had a workshop for making altarpieces; the house still exists.
+By 1467, Pacher was a distinguished artist and sculptor in Bruneck, twenty-five miles east of Brixen in the Puster Valley, where he had a workshop for making altarpieces; the house still exists.
 His skill in wood carving and painting provided him with employment for German style altars.
 They usually consisted of carved figural centerpieces, carved Gothic summits on top, a platform where the altar stands below, and painted scenes on panel wings.
 Pacher spent much of his time during the 1470s in Neustift by Brixen, where his work mainly consisted of painting frescoes.
 In 1484 he was commissioned by the Franciscan Order in Salzburg, to create an altarpiece, portions of which are still extant.
 Many of Pacher's works have been destroyed or badly damaged, some of them during the hostilities in the late 17th century, others in 1709.
-His most important surviving works are the St. Wolfgang Altarpiece and the Altarpiece of the Church Fathers.
+Notable examples of his surviving works include the St. Wolfgang Altarpiece and the Altarpiece of the Church Fathers.